hashicorp/consul/.github/CONTRIBUTING.md

 something.
 We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.

 That said, if you want to ensure that a pull request is likely to be merged, talk to us!
 A great way to do this is in issues themselves.
 When you want to work on an issue, comment on it first and tell us the approach you want to take.

 ## Getting Started
 ### Some Ways to Contribute
 * Report potential bugs.
 * Suggest product enhancements.
-* Improve our unit test coverage.
+* Increase our test coverage.
 * Fix a [bug](https://github.com/hashicorp/consul/labels/bug).
 * Implement a requested [enhancement](https://github.com/hashicorp/consul/labels/enhancement).
 * Improve our guides and documentation.
 Consul's [Guides](https://www.consul.io/docs/guides/index.html), [Docs](https://www.consul.io/docs/index.html), and [api godoc](https://godoc.org/github.com/hashicorp/consul/api)
-are hosted in this repo.
+are deployed from this repo.

 ### Reporting an Issue:
 >Note: Issues on GitHub for Consul are intended to be related to bugs or feature requests.
 >Questions should be directed to other community resources such as the: [Mailing List](https://groups.google.com/group/consul-tool/), [FAQ](https://www.consul.io/docs/faq.html), or [Guides](https://www.consul.io/docs/guides/index.html).

 * Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.
 However, if you are on an older version of Consul and feel the issue is critical, do let us know.

 * Check existing issues (both open and closed) to make sure it has not been reported previously.

 * Provide a reproducible test case.
 If a contributor can't reproduce an issue, then it dramatically lowers the chances it'll get fixed.
-And in some cases, the issue will eventually be closed.

-* Aim to respond promptly to any questions made by the Consul team to your issue.
+* Aim to respond promptly to any questions made by the Consul team on your issue.
 Stale issues will be closed.

 ### Issue Lifecycle